 If yes open it (Pic.
 28), launch (Pic.
 29) and pick up the process, that you want to take.
 In our case it will be:

 – Color correction (Pic.
 30, 34): you can change brightness and contrast of your image or convert it into greyscale.
-It may be helpful when you need to modify a color arleady existed.
-Some similar things you can do using a Google Earth also.
+It may be helpful when you need to modify a color already existed.
+Some similar things you can do using Google Earth also.

 – Other GIMP procedure (Pic.
-31): icludes a long list of processes, that can be taken in batch procedure.
-From this list you should pick up “gimp-convert-rgb” (Pic.
+31): includes a long list of processes, that can be taken in the batch procedure.
+From this list, you should pick up “gimp-convert-RGB” (Pic.
 35) as a first and “gimp-colorize” (Pic.
 36) as a second.
 To find them quicker you can use a researcher on the left top (Pic.
 35, 36).

 Make sure, that your output folder and current summit folder are the same!
-Gimp are going to rewrite all files automatically.
+Gimp is going to rewrite all files automatically.

-Aforementioned snap shows the values, that can be changed in “gimp-colorize” option.
+The aforementioned snap shows the values, that can be changed in the “gimp-colorize” option.
 There is no visual color information.
-You need to be more or less clued up in the RGB scale (I described it a bit earlier) and put a correct values.
+You need to be more or less clued up in the RGB scale (I described it a bit earlier) and put correct values.

-Once you have done everything arlight click OK, and next go “Apply” to carry out whole batch procedure.
+Once you have done everything alright click OK, and next go “Apply” to carry out the whole batch procedure.

-After all you can do the same like in previous example.
+After all, you can do the same as in the previous examples.
 Copy all .png files into the .kmz file and enjoy a new color of the visibility cloak (Pic.
 38).

-Now, when you following my steps you should have 3 visibility cloaks overlapped on your Google Earth, each in different color.
-Remember to change the color of the horizon pattern (I havent done it yet) otherwise you will get lost.
+Now, when you following my steps you should have 3 visibility cloaks overlapped on your Google Earth, each in different colors.
+Remember to change the color of the horizon pattern (I haven’t done it yet) otherwise you will get lost.

-I prepared another 4 summits for myself, so I will repeat those steps and put all together in Google Earth.
+I prepared another 4 summits for myself, so I will repeat those steps and put them all together on Google Earth.

 At the outcome I have gained a colorful map of Polish Carpathians, see below:

-One suggestion at the end – don’t put too fair and grey colours.
-Tarnica summit visibility cloak example shows, that is easy to merge into another visibility cloak layer.
+One suggestion at the end – don’t put too fair and grey colors.
+Tarnica summit visibility cloak example shows, that it is easy to merge into another visibility cloak layer.